 - Mashed potatoes

 - Green beans

 - All sweetened drinks such as sweet tea, lemonade, Hawaiian punch, and all sodas

 Our best advice for eating a strict keto meal at Popeyes is to avoid it if you can.
 Stick with a scratch made meal at home that consists of high-quality meats, cheese, and low-carb veggies for a balanced ketogenic meal.
-If you’re out and about and need food fast, then try to look for a restaurant that at least offers a bunless cheeseburger and a side salad so you can come as close to this meal as possible.

-The problem with Popeyes is that everything is breaded.
 The only item we see on the menu that isn’t fried is their blackened chicken tenders.
 Order these if you’re in a pinch, but hold the sauces and all sides as you won’t find anything else here that supports your low-carb diet.